Konkani language: Past

 The Brahmi script for Konkani fell into disuse.
 Later, some inscriptions were written in old Nagari.
-However, owing to the Portuguese conquest in 1510 and the restrictions imposed by the inquisition, some early form of Devanagari was disused in Goa.
-The Portuguese promulgated a law banning the use of Konkani and Nagari scripts.
+However, owing to the Portuguese conquest in 1510 and the subsequent various restrictions imposed by the Inquisition, some early forms of Devanagari fell out of use in Goa.
+The Portuguese promulgated a law banning the use of non-Roman scripts for Konkani in Goa.

-Another script, called Kandevi or Goykandi, was used in Goa since the times of the Kadambas, although it lost its popularity after the 17th century.
+Another script, called Kandevi or Goykandi, was used for Konkani since the times of the Kadambas, although it lost its popularity after the 17th century.
 Kandevi/Goykandi is very different from the Halegannada script, with strikingly similar features.
 Unlike Halegannada, Kandevi/Goykandi letters were usually written with a distinctive horizontal bar, like the Nagari scripts.
 This script may have been evolved out of the Kadamba script, which was extensively used in Goa and Konkan.
 The earliest known inscription in Devanagari dates to 1187 AD.
 The Roman script has the oldest preserved and protected literary tradition, beginning from the 16th century.